Elen Willard

+In April 1962, Willard made her MGM-TV debut as Richard Chamberlain's romantic interest in the Dr. Kildare episode, "Horn of Plenty".
+Written by James Blumgarten and directed by Paul Wendkos, where the story concerns a wealthy heiress, who tempts Kildare with visions of life as a wealthy physician, and entailed a good deal of location shooting at Leo Carrillo State Beach.

+In November 1962, Willard was the first amongst a sextet of Kildare leading ladies—most notably Suzanne Pleshette, Anne Francis, and Chamberlain's then rumored real-life lover, Clara Ray—seen on a full-page spread in the Sunday Star-Ledger.
+The following month, Willard was featured in an episode of the Alcoa Premiere series (presented by Fred Astaire)–alongside Pleshette and Viveca Lindfors–as Jennifer Cooke, the British member of an international trio of Best Actress contenders at a film festival held in France.
+The episode, entitled "Competition", co-stars Chester Morris as a Hollywood producer.
+Meanwhile, Hollywood Reporter had disclosed that Willard, along with Garth Benton, Frank Silvera, and Tyler McVey, had been cast in "Memory of a Firing Squad" an episode of The Young and the Bold aka Channing.

-During just a mere collective five minutes of screen time, Willard may be best-known for her captivating, standout portrayal of the character Ione Sykes in the gothic-themed western episode of the science fiction/fantasy/horror anthology series The Twilight Zone entitled "The Grave", written, and directed by noted screenwriter, and director Montgomery Pittman.
-During the final two years of Willard's career she guest starred in four separate episodes of the ABC/Quinn Martin World War II based series Twelve O'Clock High.
+During the final two years of Willard's career, she guest starred in four separate episodes of the ABC/Quinn Martin World War II based series Twelve O'Clock High.

-Willard's last broadcast appearance was as a character that figured prominently in a Christmas-themed episode of The Man from U.N.C.L.E. entitled "The Jingle Bells Affair" which was initially aired December 23, 1966.
+Willard's last broadcast appearance, credited as Ellen Willard, was as Salvation Army worker Priscilla Worth in a Christmas-themed episode of The Man from U.N.C.L.E. entitled "The Jingle Bells Affair", which was initially aired Friday, December 23, 1966.

 Actor Earl Holliman, who guest starred opposite her in the second of her four appearances in Twelve O'Clock High, said in an interview for a book on that series published in 2005 that he had "... heard she had quit acting because it was such an emotionally painful experience for her."